KOREAN GAME JAMS

 The concept was developed for the course "Game World Design", which focused on the creation of fictional universes for (digital) games and worldbuilding through narrative and exploration.
 The project was handed in alongside an art book and a report.

-An online multiplayer roleplay game in which each player gets assigned a character, will be asked questions by the other players and has to enact answers based on how their character would behave.
-Each player will gain points if he/she is guessed correctly by other players (which mean the character has been well enacted!) and if he/she guesses the other players' characters.
+An online multiplayer roleplay game in which each player gets assigned a character, is asked multiple questions by the other players and has to answer them based on how their character would behave and react.
+Each player will gain points if he/she is guessed correctly by other players (which means the character has been well played!) and if he/she guesses the other players' characters.

 The project was developed for the course "Game Project" and was handed it alongside a website for marketing purposes, a (speculative) overview of the budget plan and a report.